phiona-b3/youtube_do/README.md

-When the user clicks on a particualr video, she/he will be directed to the vidoes page where the user can watch it and also see other related videos.
+When the user clicks on a particualr video, she/he will be directed to the videos page where the user can watch it and also see other related videos.